ltrinchini/Fractol/README.md

 git submodule update --init libft
 ````

-Then, complie the program by running:
+Then, compile the program by running:
 ````bash
 make
 ````